Reeker-Liu/DB/README.md

 - input (from vm)

-  - accept a whole string of sql statement ( excluding ';' )
+  - accept a string of sql statement ( excluding ';' )

 - lexer